Fuzzy3/MirrorFriendlyMinimumSpanningTree/README.md

 ### Test files
 The program will run the MFMST algorithm for all files located in the `custom_test_files` folder, a subfolder the local `MirrorFriendlyMinimumSpanningTrees` folder.
 This folder contains a number of custom `.uwg` files.
 The course test files are located in the `test_files` folder with the same root folder.
 The program will not evaluate the `.uwg` files in this folder per default, as it contains a file representing a graph of significant size (`test04.uwg`).
-The algorithm can not deterministically solve the MFMST problem for this graphs, and the algorithm with terminate prematurely due to a 60 second kill timer.
+The algorithm can not deterministically solve the MFMST problem for this graph before running out of memory, and the algorithm will terminate prematurely due to a 60 second kill timer.

 To run the program for just a single file, simply remove/break the loop going through the folder, or list the file path to your specific file.